 Spiral ham is precut and may or may not have a bone.
 Whole hams are not sliced and typically include a bone.
 Whole hams are less prone to drying out but can be difficult to slice for serving.

 Assuming you will be serving the ham along with several sides, you should plan on at least ½ pound (8 ounces) per person.

 Ham pairs well especially well with air fryer red potatoes, mashed potatoes or sweet potatoes and green vegetables like Air Fryer Broccoli or Parmesan Crusted Asparagus.
 To make a complete holiday meal, serve with Mac and Cheese or Cranberry Pecan Salad with Blue Cheese.
 You can also check out my list of 21 Side Dishes for Pork Chops that also pair beautifully with glazed ham.

-If you like this How To Heat A Precooked Ham post and recipe, please leave a 5-star rating below.
+If you like this spiral ham recipe, please leave a 5-star rating below.

 Pineapple Glazed Spiral Ham

 - 1 6-8 pound spiral ham (bone- in)